-On that basis he pared her ask from $1.18 million to just $481k including general damages of $50k that took into account that she required anticoagulant medication indefinitely and past loss of wages of $202k.
+On that basis, he pared her ask from $1.18 million to just $481k including general damages of $50k that took into account that she required anticoagulant medication indefinitely and past loss of wages of $202k.

-Future economic loss though was a little over $80k – well below the amount contended for by even by the defendant of $250k.
+The future economic loss though was a little over $80k – well below the amount contended for by even by the defendant of $250k.